Dr. Pen med nålpatron för microneedling och val av rätt nålar.

 What needle depth is best for acne scars?

-Yes, 36–42-pin cartridges are often used for more superficial treatment of larger areas of the face, for example for texture, radiance, and pores.
+Yes, 36–42-pin cartridges are often used for more superficial treatment of larger areas on the face, for example, for texture, radiance, and pores.
 They cover a larger area per pass and are often perceived as milder than cartridges with fewer needles.

 What is the difference between 12-pin and 36-pin needles?